llambiel/letsecureme/post.md

     tar zxf demo.tar.gz -C /var/www
     sudo chown -R root:www-data /var/www/

-And we remove Nginx default configuration:
+Remove the default Nginx configuration and start with a fresh blank file:

     sudo mv /etc/nginx/conf.d/default.conf /etc/nginx/conf.d/default.conf.orig
     sudo touch /etc/nginx/conf.d/default.conf

 Let's Encrypt client will need to create some temporary files required to authenticate the domain for which we're requesting the certificate.
-To allow this we need to adjust the Nginx configuration block in `/etc/nginx/conf.d/default.conf` with the following:
+To allow this you need to adjust the Nginx configuration block in `/etc/nginx/conf.d/default.conf` with the following:

     server {
         listen 80;